 “She is such a perceptive listener … a wonderfully gentle, active listener.
 And that is a real strength,” said Timothy Ehlinger, an associate professor in the college of nursing who helped create the master’s program and now directs the institute.

 Lynne Woehrle, an associate professor in the college of nursing, who directs the master’s program, saw in Yazaw a great combination of relevant experience in peace organizing and an “emphatic listener who wants to understand what’s going on with people and how she can be part of making change.”

 “One of the things we look for in our students, and she’s an example of this, is an interdisciplinary way of thinking of the world,” said Woehrle.

 “She is incredibly thoughtful and reflective as a practitioner,” she said.
 “She really brings people out and gets their ideas.”

 Yazaw developed her interests in community service as a teenager growing up in Amman.
-She spent seven years in Jordan’s El Hassan Youth Award program, in which she volunteered on a range of initiatives, from working with special education students to helping farmers prepare their lands for planting.
+She spent seven years in Jordan’s El Hassan Youth Award program, in which she volunteered on a range of initiatives, from working with special education students and to be a catalyst for environmental awareness and sustainability.